 Note

-Switch between the My Packages page and the Vendor Packages page by clicking the drop-down menu at the top-left corner.
+You can switch between My Packages and Vendor Packages by clicking the drop-down at the top-left.

 Go to Settings >> Knowledge Base